ultimate271/notes/dostoevsky/brothers03.04.md

 our conversation.
 I found that out afterwards.
 She didn’t keep it back, and of course that was all I wanted.

+#### The debtors eventually come to the father, and him being unable to procure it attempts suicide before Agafya intervenes
 “Suddenly the new major arrived to take command of the battalion.
 The old lieutenant‐colonel was taken ill at once, couldn’t leave his room for two days, and didn’t hand over the government money.
 Dr. Kravchenko declared